-To select an employee, click on their name and then click the Update Roster button.
+To select an employee, click on their name and the Update Roster button.

-9. If you wish to copy all shifts created on any given day to another day, click on the day you want to copy and then, click on the day you want the shifts to be copied into.
-From here you can still amend the shifts as you see fit including adjusting start and finish times.
+9. If you wish to copy all shifts created on any given day to another day, click on the day you want to copy and then click on the day you want the shifts to be copied.
+You can still amend the shifts as you see fit, including adjusting start and finish times.

 10. Once you have created all the shifts for each day, a great way to do a final review of the complete roster is to click the Weekly tab option at the top left of the screen.

-This view will help you visualise all the shifts across the 7 day week enabling you to understand overall coverage and also do a final check of how hours have been shared between employees.
-Any final tweaks can be made at this stage including adjusting shift times or changing shifts between employees.
+This view will help you visualise all the shifts across the seven-day week, enabling you to understand overall coverage and also do a final check of how hours have been shared between employees.
+Any final tweaks can be made at this stage, including adjusting shift times or changing shifts between employees.

 11. Once you have reviewed your roster, there are two options - Save or Publish.

 Either can be selected by clicking either button on the bottom right of the screen.